-Shedrach Uzenab: Telling Stories from the edges of life
+Shedrach Uzenab: Making art from the edges of life

-Shedrach Uzanb’s art tells stories from the edges of life, where forgotten objects, resilience, and cultural history intersect.
+Art has the power to question the stories we tell about the world, where forgotten objects, resilience, and cultural history intersect.
 Each piece is a journey of transformation, giving new meaning and voice to overlooked moments and materials.

-Shedrach Uzenab: Telling Stories from the edges of life
+Shedrach Uzenab: Making art from from the edges of life

 Swiss-Nigerian contemporary artist